qtnc/miditext/readme.md

 - crX(start,end,duration).: slide the specified value from start to end across duration.
 X is to be replaced with the value that has to be slide: d=last RPN/NRPN, h=pitch bend, n=panning, u=channel pressure, v=channel volume, w=modulation wheel, x=expression
 - crX(param,start,end,duration).: some slides need an additional parameter. c=custom MIDI controller (param=controller number), k=key polypressure/aftertouch (param=key note)
 - ctrl(controller,value).: custom control change (controller 0-127 or controller name, value 0-127)
-- controllerName(value)): control change, where controllerName is a controller name (see below), and value 0-127
+- controllerName(value)): control change, where controllerName is a controller value or name (see below), and value 0-127
+- slide(controllerName, start, end, duration): slide the specified value from start to end across duration.
+ControllerName is a controller value or name (see below), or one of pitch, pressure or aftertouch.
 - echo(time,volume,count,dest,octave).: following notes are echoed. time=length of the echo (a duration specifier like /2), volume=volume of the echo in percentages (1-99), count=optional number of echoes (1-99, default=3), dest=optional destination channel (0-15, default=current), octave=optional relative octave change (-10-10, default=0)
 - echo:off.: turn a preceeding echo setting off
 - maxnotelength: see m in short commands.
 Kept for backward compatibility with MidiText v3 and v4.